Lim-Hong-Ying/MAD-P03-Group-GG/README.md

 When you use Stripe for buying and selling of goods, including as a payment method, or to receive funds, you agree to Stripe's [Term of Services](https://stripe.com/en-sg/customer-portal/legal).

-Finally, should you wish to terminate your service with us, feel free to follow the instructions above to delete your account via the your user profile page.
+Finally, should you wish to terminate your service with us, feel free to follow the instructions above to delete your account via the user profile page.